Another Fun Trip with GO London: Two Days of Hiking in Snowdonia

 ALL PLACES SOLD OUT

 To our huge disappointment, the Snowdonia trip (£280, incl. travel, accommodation, guides, all food except one pub dinner) had officially already been booked out, when we finally tried to secure our places after lengthy deliberations.
-However, we were told that there were still plenty of bunk beds available at the hostel.
+Luckily, we were told that there were still plenty of bunk beds available at the hostel.
 All we needed to do was organise our own transport.
 In turn we would get a discount for not joining the rest of the group in the two large vans.

 TAKING THE TRAIN INSTEAD OF THE VAN